hmmscientist/openEfficiency/TECHNICAL_SPECIFICATION.md

     uploaded_at: Date;
   }[];

-  // Blockchain integration
-  blockchain_hash: string;
-  blockchain_transaction_id: string;
+  // Blockchain integration (Professional & Enterprise tiers only) blockchain_hash?: string; // Only for Professional & Enterprise tiers blockchain_transaction_id?: string; // Only for Professional & Enterprise tiers

   // Status and workflow
   status: 'new' | 'under_review' | 'assigned' | 'in_progress' | 'pending_response' | 'resolved' | 'closed';